tesommer/FreeCrumbs/Building/Home/README.md

   of ``0`` turns it off.
 When off, the values of all fields referenced in the config will be acquired collectively for each file.

+* ``var`` specifies parameters for dynamic info fields.
+The following types are
+  supported:

+    * *search*
+    * *command*

-* ``search`` specifies parameters for a search in the files' content for a match against a regex pattern.
-The value of this setting has the following format:
+  The *search* type specifies parameters for a search in the files' content for a match against a regex pattern.
+The format of a search is:
   ``/regex/o=occurrence,g=groups,c=charset``
   ``occurrence`` is the occurrence to search for (default is 1).
 A negative occurrence searches from the bottom rather than the top.
-An occurrence of zero results in not found. ``groups`` is the number of regex groups to include (default is 0). ``charset`` is the character encoding to apply (default is the local default charset).
+An occurrence of zero results in not found. ``groups`` is the number of regex groups to include (default is 0). ``charset`` is the character encoding to apply (default is the default local charset).
 This setting makes the following fields available, but prefixed with this setting's key and a period (.):

     * ``found``: 0 or 1 depending on whether a match was found or not